breedx-nr/jfr-wire-parser/README.md

 * A bunch of what would normally be simple parsing is hidden by work being done in constructors, a very unforunately anitpattern.
 * A notable lack of file format definition?
 Well, I haven't found one yet.
+* Almost everything in the jfr subsystem is concealed, internal, locked down, or otherwise made to be completely unusable by anyone doing anything other than the singular expected use case.

 # sample data
 Here is a slice of the top of a JFR file.
 It is used as a reference in the